Tomasz-Mankowski/ADS7846-X11-daemon/README.md

 Warning:
 --------
-When using Waveshare LDCs like http://www.waveshare.com/wiki/10.1inch_HDMI_LCD bare in mind rPi pinout incompatibility of OrangePi.
+When using Waveshare LCDs like http://www.waveshare.com/wiki/10.1inch_HDMI_LCD bare in mind rPi pinout incompatibility of OrangePi.
 Reroute CS pin to PC3 (SPI0_CS) of your OPI.

 How to:
 -------